 ED: During the US Civil War, Northerners were inclined to hoard coinage, so postage stamps were used as small change.
 This was formally endorsed by the government by the printing of stamps without the stickum, which then led to little bills for denominations from 3 to 50 cents.
 It would seem that this might be a solution for the Indian coinage problem, but I suppose a careful analysis of benefits and drawbacks might reveal some problems.
 I think ultimately the solution will be electronic cash.
 It might be cheaper for governments to issue simple electronic-cash gadgets to poor citizens than continue to try to mint coins and bills.
 Incidentally, handing out toffees is not all that surprising -- penny candy has often been used as small change in countries where coinage is in short supply.BACK_TO_TOP

 * TUNNEL THROUGH THE ALPS: Tunnels tend to be impressive engineering feats.
-According to an article on the BBC WORLD Online website ("Swiss Dig World's Longest Tunnel" by Imogen Foulkes), the Swiss are working on a particularly impressive tunnel to link Zurich and Milan.
+According to an article on BBC.com ("Swiss Dig World's Longest Tunnel" by Imogen Foulkes), the Swiss are working on a particularly impressive tunnel to link Zurich and Milan.